Combinatorial constructions of generating functions of cylindric partitions with small profiles into unrestricted or distinct parts: Introduction

 Cylindric partitions have been studied intensively since their introduction \cite{GesselKrattenthaler}.
 Prominent examples are constructing Andrews-Gordon~\cite{Andrews-PNAS} type evidently positive multiple series companions to some cases in Borodin's theorem~\cite{CDU, CW, OW}, or even connections with theoretical physics~\cite{IKS}.

 The purpose of this paper is to construct generating functions of cylindric partitions with small profiles into unrestricted or distinct parts.
 In Section 2, we combinatorially reprove generating functions for cylindric partitions with profiles $c=(1,1)$ and $c=(2,0)$.
 The construction is based on the fact that if we have a cylindric partition with profile $c=(1,1)$ or $c=(2,0)$, then it can be decomposed into a pair of partitions $(\mu,\beta)$ by a series of combinatorial moves.
+The results in Section \ref{secGenFuncsUnrestricted} are limiting cases, therefore corollaries, of~\cite[eq.
+(7.25)]{Warnaar}.
+The proof techniques are different, though.
+The approach in Section \ref{secGenFuncsUnrestricted} seems to apply in~\cite[eq.
+(7.25)]{Warnaar} for $k = 1$ and $s=$ 1 or 2.
 In Section 3, we consider cylindric partitions with small profiles into distinct parts.
 We construct generating functions for such partitions with profiles $c=(1,1)$ or $c=(2,0)$, which turn out to be combinations of infinite products.
+We refer the reader to \cite{BU}, where cylindric partitions into distinct parts are also studied.
 We conclude by constructing an evidently positive series generating function for cylindric partitions with small profiles into odd parts.